dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 experiences.

 These are the most conscious.
 Those of us who know and understand and are capable of the most authentic empathy.
+This is why I focus so much on learning new languages and forms of writing.